 Healthful and wholesome, plant-based diets fill you up with fewer calories and keep you full for longer so you won't feel the need to snack on sugary treats in the afternoon or to go for that mid-morning cookie.
 Vegans and vegetarians already know the powerful benefits of soup (you can pack a lot of nutrition in one bowl) and are used to relying on them to consume their calories in a healthy and low-fat way.

-Several clinical nutrition studies have shown that choosing a low-calorie soup before a meal will naturally help you consume fewer calories overall while still feeling full, and this can lead to dramatic weight loss.
-More importantly, studies show that soup can help in keeping the weight off once you've lost it.
+Furthermore, several clinical nutrition studies have shown that choosing a low-calorie soup before a meal will naturally help you consume fewer calories overall while still feeling full, and this can lead to dramatic weight loss.
+More importantly, studies show that consuming soup before lunch or dinner can help in keeping the weight off once you've lost it.

-Many minestrone soup recipes call for beans, which add a small amount of naturally occurring fat.
-This fat-free vegan minestrone soup recipe, however, fills up with plenty of vegetables - including tomato, carrots, celery, green beans and zucchini - so you won't miss the beans.
-Omit the macaroni if you want this minestrone soup to be gluten-free as well (of course, then it'll be more of a regular vegetable soup rather than a true Italian minestrone).
+Many minestrone soup recipes call for beans, which add a small amount of naturally occurring fat and good fiber.
+But our fat-free vegan minestrone fills you up with plenty of vegetables like tomatoes, carrots, celery, green beans, and zucchini, so you won't miss the beans.

-Who needs added fat when you can add flavor with bouillon cubes, sage, thyme and bay leaves?
-This fat-free and vegan split pea and potato soup, made in a crockpot with carrots and celery is filling enough to make a full meal, and completely dairy-free, fat-free and vegan.
-Omit the bouillon cubes to make it gluten-free, too.Continue to 5 of 5 below.
+Add flavor with bouillon cubes, sage, thyme, and bay leaves instead of animal fats or high-processed oils.
+This fat-free, vegan split pea and potato soup, made in a crockpot with carrots and celery, is filling enough to make a full meal, and completely dairy-free.